 2. The remaining teeth can become misaligned, drift into the gap or loosen

-Without a neighbouring tooth to keep them in check, remaining teeth may start to drift.
+Without a neighbouring tooth to keep them in check, the remaining teeth may start to drift.
 This could make it difficult to bite and chew if the teeth are no longer aligned properly.
-Furthermore the drifting of a tooth can destabilise its roots, leading to a wobbly tooth or outright loss.
+Furthermore, the drifting of a tooth can destabilise its roots, leading to a wobbly tooth or outright loss.

 3. Missing teeth may alter facial features

 Without teeth being in place to ‘support’ the face, a person’s facial features may start to look distorted, with sunken cheeks and skin wrinkling around the mouth.

 If you had a diseased tooth which caused you pain and had to be removed, you may believe that your problems are over.
 However, this is not the case.
 When teeth are missing the remaining teeth have no opposite number to rest on or bite against.
 The remaining teeth may start to over-erupt and cause damage to the opposing gum.
 Not only does this cause gum and facial pain, but with time the situation causes stress at the jaw joint (Temporo Mandibular Joint) leading to chronic headaches.

 A lack of teeth can make it difficult for people to pronounce certain words properly and they may have a whistling sound each time they speak.

 6. Inadequate nutrition

 When people can’t bite and chew their food properly without pain, many simply eat less or choose to eat only soft food which doesn’t provide them with all the nutrients they require.
 Consequently, this takes a toll on the health of their whole body.

 If teeth are lost from the back upper jaw, the sinus cavity which lies above will start to expand and erode the jaw bone.